icemanoozj/slate/source/includes/_tutorials.md

 1. UMF returns a WeChat_in_app_web object.
 1. Merchant returns info with WeChat_in_app_web object to browser.
 1. The return page activates Wechat payment widget(WeChat JS-API).
-1. Customer enter password and finish the payment in WeChat explore.
+1. Consumer enter password and finish the payment in WeChat explore.
 1. WeChat return ap pending page.
 1. The pending page redirect to ret_url(step 11).
 1. WeChat send the payment result to UMF.